guillermo-lopez/InkyPi/src/plugins/task_calendar/README.md

 The plugin will automatically:
 1. Use credentials from `.env` file if available
 2. Fall back to token file if environment variables are not set
-3. Fetch events and tasks for the current week
+3. Fetch events and tasks for the current week (Sunday to Saturday)
-4. Display them in a weekly calendar view
+4. Display them in a weekly calendar view with proper timezone handling (EST)

 ### Calendar Layout